 - Breast Rippling

-Sometimes a rippling or wrinkling effect is visible through the skin at the edges of the breast implant.
-This is typically associated with saline implants, especially in women who are thin and have less natural breast tissue.
-While rippling is common and not dangerous, it is unnatural in appearance and a cause of concern to most women.
-During your breast implant revision consultation with Dr. Mess, she’ll guide you in choosing the best implants for your natural anatomy and frame, which will eliminate cosmetic irregularities such as rippling.
+Sometimes a rippling or wrinkling effect is visible through the skin at the edges of the implant.
+This is typically associated with saline breast implants, especially for women who are thin and have less of their own breast tissue.
+Although rippling is fairly common and not dangerous, it is unnatural in appearance and a cause of concern to most women.
+During your breast implant revision consultation with Dr. Mess, she’ll guide you in choosing the best implants for your natural anatomy and frame, which can eliminate the potential for irregularities such as rippling.

 - Breast Implant Malposition

-“Implant malposition” refers to breast implants that were not placed in the correct position or have moved from their intended location in the breast pocket.
+“Implant malposition occurs when breast implants were not placed in the correct position or have moved from their intended location in the breast pocket.
 This condition can be caused by surgical mishaps during initial breast pocket formation and implant placement, capsular contracture, trauma, and even aging.
 Malposition can cause the breasts to look deformed, irregular or asymmetrical, as one or both of the implants appear too low or too high, too close together, or too far apart.
 Dr. Mess can restore a natural-looking beauty, symmetry and balance to your breasts.

 - “Double Bubble” Deformity

-The deformity known as a “double bubble” is a rare complication that happens when an implant falls below the natural breast crease, creating the appearance of a second bulge beneath the breast pocket.
+The deformity known as a “double bubble” is a rare complication that occurs when a breast implant falls below the inframammary fold, creating the appearance of a second bulge beneath the breast pocket.
 This deformity can also occur when the breast implant rises upward due to complications arising from capsular contracture, causing the lower part of breast pocket to look deflated.
 This condition can be corrected through breast implant revision surgery.

 Will breast implant revision surgery correct my capsular contracture for good?

-Patients that experience capsular contracture are more likely to have it again in the future.
+Patients that experience capsular contracture are more likely to develop it again.
 While Dr. Mess can correct capsular contracture through surgery, she works to ensure that women understand that capsular contracture can recur.